- Undergraduate Math Courses

 - Early in the junior year, the prospective student should discuss the possibility of participating in the CUGS program with the Director of the Undergraduate Programs and the Chair of the Master’s Program in the department of the intended major.
 Admission cannot be granted until the student completes 90 credit hours.

-- The applicant must meet with the Director of Academic Services LSA Undergraduate College or the Director of the Honors Program (LSA).
-Appointments may be scheduled by calling 734.764.0332 for the Director of Academic Services and 734.764.6274 for the Director of the Honors Program.
-If the applicant’s request is granted, a letter expressing this approval must be provided to the student and must be included with the application materials.
+- Prior to March 1 of the undergraduate’s third year, the applicant must obtain a Letter of Approval from the LSA Undergraduate College or Honors Program to apply for the CUGS program.
+Appointments may be scheduled by calling 734.764.0332 for the Director of Academic Services for LSA and 734.764.6274 for the Director of the Honors Program.

-If you have questions or concerns, please contact the Undergraduate Mathematics Office at firstname.lastname@example.org.
+If you have questions or concerns, please contact the Graduate Mathematics Office at email@example.com.